Operation Foxley

-Operation Foxley was a code name of the British Special Operations Executive (SOE) plan to assassinate Adolf Hitler in 1944.
-At the height of World War II, one option to swiftly end the war was killing Hitler.
+Operation Foxley was a British Special Operations Executive (SOE) plan to assassinate Adolf Hitler in 1944.
+At the height of World War II, one option to swiftly end the war was killing Hitler in a decapitation strike.
 The SOE developed two potential assassination modules, one was to poison, and the other, shooting with a special gun.
 Although detailed preparations were made, no attempt was made to carry out the plan.
 The secret document, a 20-page dossier, was declassified in July 1998 by the British Public Record Office following the 30-year confidentiality limit.

 Prior plans

 At the start of World War II in 1939, British secret services had thought of drawing up assassination plans against Hitler.
-However, the propositions were never equivocally initiated.
+However, the propositions were never unequivocally initiated.
 Winston Churchill became the British Prime Minister in 1940, and had keen interest in military tactics.
 In 1941 he authorised the hatching of plots to assassinate Nazi leaders.
 In one of the most successful high-ranking assassinations, name Operation Anthropoid, Czech soldiers, Jozef Gabčík and Jan Kubiš ambushed Reinhard Heydrich, chief of the Reich Security Main Office (including the Gestapo, Kripo, and SD) on 27 May 1942.
 Heydrich died of his injuries on 4 June.
-Trainings and planning for the operatives were done by SOE.
-One of the first actual British plans to assassinate Hitler was to bomb his special train Amerika (in 1943 renamed Brandenburg) - the SOE had extensive experience of derailing trains using explosives.
+Training and planning for the operatives were done by SOE.
+One of the first actual British plans to assassinate Hitler was to bomb his special train Amerika (in 1943 renamed Brandenburg) – the SOE had extensive experience of derailing trains using explosives.
 The plan was dropped because Hitler's schedule was too irregular and unpredictable: stations were informed of his arrival only a few minutes beforehand.

 Background

-In June 1944, an anonymous informer tipped off the SOE office in Algiers, North Africa, there would be an opportunity to kill Hitler as he was to visit a chateau in Perpignan, southern France.
-Although the SOE did not act on the suggestion, the message inspired Major General Colin Gubbins, head of the SOE, to devise more a surreptitious plan.
+In June 1944, an anonymous informer tipped off the SOE office in Algiers, North Africa: there would be an opportunity to kill Hitler as he was to visit a chateau in Perpignan, southern France.
+Although the SOE did not act on the suggestion, the message inspired Major General Colin Gubbins, head of the SOE, to devise a more surreptitious plan.